MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-enabled-property.md

 Sets a value that indicates whether a field or key is enabled or disabled, or whether a control can respond to user-generated events.

 ## Applies to
--   Table Field
+-   Table field
--   Table Key
+-   Table key
 -   Page Label
 -   Page Field
 -   Page Group